[Must-see for test takers] We'll teach you how to study for the AWS Certified SAA (Solutions Architect) exam!!

 This is all you need!
 AWS Certified Solutions Architect – Associate Exam Preparation Course (SAA-C02 Exam Compatible Version)

-This hands-on material is so good that all of the engineers who have taken the exam in our company have used it to study.
+This hands-on study material is so highly regarded that every engineer in our company who has ever taken the exam has used it to study.

-What's great about this material is that it covers everything about the SAA exam.
+What makes this material so good is that it covers everything you need to know about the SAA exam.

-Therefore, if you don't want to give up, I recommend starting with the book.
+For that reason, if you don't want to get discouraged, I recommend starting with a book.

-Also, although I wrote that the mock exam was just like the real thing, I had the impression that the actual exam was easier than the mock exam.
+Also, while I wrote that the practice exams were just like the real thing, my impression is that the actual exam was easier than the practice exams.

-If you don't get a good score on the mock exam, there's still a chance you can pass if you get over 60%, so don't worry!
+Even if you don't score well on the practice exams, you still have a chance of passing if you get 60% or higher, so don't worry!

 ③Other